 (Business Administration majors should take this course in the fourth semester.)
 Prerequisite: Accounting 1 or Accounting 21 and 22 with a grade of C or better.
-Lecture, 5 hours.

 An overview of partnership and corporation accounting; departmental and branch accounting; manufacturing and cost accounting, taxes, managerial analysis and interpretation of accounting reports.